nwojke/deep_sort/README.md

 ## Introduction

 This repository contains code for *Simple Online and Realtime Tracking with a Deep Association Metric* (Deep SORT).
+We extend the original [SORT](https://github.com/abewley/sort) algorithm to integrate appearance information based on a deep appearance descriptor.

 ## Dependencies

-Tracking code:
+The code is compatible with Python 2.7 and 3.
+The following dependencies are need to run the tracker:

 * NumPy
-* sklean (for linear assignment)
+* sklean
-* OpenCV (for visualization)
+* OpenCV

-Additionally, feature generation requires:
+Additionally, feature generation requires TensorFlow (>= 1.0).

-* TensorFlow
-* tfslim

 ## Installation